damyvegaleiva/watchflix/README.md

 ## Project Description:

 This website is mockup of streaming platform.
-It might look like a mockup of Netflix because of the name and colors but the intention is not to mockup the Netflix application but to create a mockup streaming platform.
+It might look like a mockup of Netflix but the intention is not to mockup the Netflix application itself but to create a mockup of a streaming platform.
 This project was created with Vite.

 ## Resources